 §111.
-Same; taxation affecting Federal employees; income tax
+Same; taxation affecting Federal employees: income tax

-- (a) GENERAL RULE.-The United States consents to the taxation of pay or compensation for personal service as an officer or employee of the United States, a territory or possession or political subdivision thereof, the government of the District of Columbia, or an agency or instrumentality of one or more of the foregoing, by a duly constituted taxing authority having jurisdiction, if the taxation does not discriminate against the officer or employee because of the source of the pay or compensation. - (b) TREATMENT OF CERTAIN FEDERAL EMPLOY-EES EMPLOYED AT FEDERAL HYDROELECTRIC FA-CILITIES LOCATED ON THE COLUMBIA RIVER.-Pay or compensation paid by the United States for personal services as an employee of the United States at a hydroelectric facility- - (1) which is owned by the United States; - (2) which is located on the Columbia River; and - (3) portions of which are within the States of Oregon and Washington, shall be subject to taxation by the State or any political subdivision thereof of which such employee is a resident.
+- (a) GENERAL RULE.-The United States consents to the taxation of pay or compensation for personal service as an officer or employee of the United States, a territory or possession or political subdivision thereof, the government of the District of Columbia, or an agency or instrumentality of one or more of the foregoing, by a duly constituted taxing authority having jurisdiction, if the taxation does not discriminate against the officer or employee because of the source of the pay or compensation. - (b) TREATMENT OF CERTAIN FEDERAL EMPLOY-EES EMPLOYED AT FEDERAL HYDROELECTRIC FA-CILITIES LOCATED ON THE COLUMBIA RIVER.-Pay or compensation paid by the United States for personal services as an employee of the United States at a hydroelectric facility- - (1) which is owned by the United States; - (2) which is located on the Columbia River; - (3) portions of which are within the States of Oregon and Washington, shall be subject to taxation by the State or any political subdivision thereof of which such employee is a resident.

-- (c) TREATMENT OF CERTAIN FEDERAL EMPLOY-EES EMPLOYED AT FEDERAL HYDROELECTRIC FA-CILITIES LOCATED ON THE MISSOURI RIVER.-Pay or compensation paid by the United States for personal services as an employee of the United States at a hydroelectric facility- - (1) which is owned by the United States; - (2) which is located on the Missouri River; and - (3) portions of which are within the States of South Dakota and Nebraska, shall be subject to taxation by the State or any political subdivision thereof of which such employee is a resident.
+(c) TREATMENT OF CERTAIN FEDERAL EMPLOY-EES EMPLOYED AT FEDERAL HYDROELECTRIC FA-CILITIES LOCATED ON THE MISSOURI RIVER.-Pay or compensation paid by the United States for personal services as an employee of the United States at a hydroelectric facilityshall be subject to taxation by the State or any political subdivision thereof of which such employee is a resident.